One of my favourite things about WordPress is how flexible it is, both in terms of how your website looks (themes) and how it behaves (plugins).

 How many times has it been downloaded?

 Generally, a solid plugin gets talked about and recommended through word of mouth, so the number of downloads is usually a good indicator of quality.
-A popular plugin with an immature version number is almost certainly still a great plugin (W3 Total Cache for example).

 Popular plugins also tend to have more reviews, which brings us neatly on to…